Dun doo dee do

-Phantom winced and his grip tightened again, but his eyebrows remained pinched and after a second his gaze wandered off Fenton and began searching the lab for the Ghost Catcher.
-"I'm sorry, but we don't have time."
+Phantom winced and his grip tightened again, but his eyebrows were still pinched and after a second his gaze wandered off Fenton and began searching the lab for the Ghost Catcher.
+"I'm sorry, but we don't have the time."

 "The hell we don't!"
-Fenton fit his forearms between their chests and arched his spine away from the other boy.
-"You spent the whole day flirting with your adoring fans, you can damn well find the time to talk to me for five fucking minutes!"
+Fenton unwrapped his arms and fit his elbows between their chests, shoving against Phantom and arching his spine away from the other boy.
+He kicked his legs, but the ghost's tail danced out of reach.
+"We had plenty of time this morning before you decided to flirt with your adoring fans all day, so you can damn well find the time to talk to me for five fucking minutes!"

 "I was not—"

+Fenton wrenched himself out of Phantom's grasp, and without the ghost's support, he fell backwards, nine feet above the floor.
+His eyes widened and he sucked in a breath.
+Phantom's horrified expression mirrored his, their eyes locking before Fenton pinched his eyes shut, bracing himself.
 Cold hands seized his ankle and the human's momentum lurched to a stop.
-Opening his eyes, Fenton saw the metal floor swaying a foot or so below him.
-He released a shaky breath.
+Opening his eyes, Fenton saw the metal floor swaying a foot or so below him, and he released a shaky breath.

 "You bumbling idiot!"
-Phantom shouted, his usually steady voice breaking on a few syllables.
+Phantom scolded, his usually steady voice breaking on a few syllables.
 "There are safer ways to reach the floor, like, I don't know, asking nicely?"

 "Oh, shut up!"
-Fenton set both palms on the floor, managing to stop himself from swaying dizzily above the tiles.
+Fenton extended his arms and set both palms on the floor, managing to stop himself from swaying dizzily above the floor.
 "You weren't exactly listening, anyway."
-He kicked his free foot at Phantom, growling when the ghost tightened his grip on his ankle instead of releasing him.
+He kicked his free foot at Phantom, growling to himself when the ghost tightened his grip on his ankle instead of releasing him.
 "Let go already!"
 He kicked at his other half again, but Phantom grabbed his other ankle and held the two apart.
 "Phantom!"

 "Is violence truly the only way you know how to solve things?" the ghost asked, and Fenton got the impression he was on the receiving end of a disapproving frown.
 His ears burned, but it had little to do with the blood flooding his skull.

 "Well, maybe if you would listen without me having to resort to violence!"
-Fenton jerked his legs and twisted his hips, wriggling like a captured worm in an attempt to break Phantom's hold on his ankles.
-His t-shirt fell further down his torso, pooling around his neck and armpits.
+Fenton jerked his legs and wiggled his hips, throwing his whole weight into the movement in an attempt to break Phantom's hold on his ankles.
+Fenton's t-shirt fell further down his torso, pooling around his neck and armpits.
 "For fuck's sake, Phantom, let go!"

 "And that is another thing!"
 The ghost wrapped his tail around Fenton's right leg, restraining the majority of his struggles.
 "Why must you swear so often?"